WokLibCodeClub/Hello-Python/step1/step1.md

 In Scratch you can create a lot of projects without ever using variables, but in Python you will find you need to use variables in virtually every project.

 A variable is like a *label* stuck on a storage box in the computer's internal memory - which consists of millions of storage boxes.
-Inside the box you can place any of the different types of Python objects - numbers, text strings, turtles (yes, really!) or
+Inside the box you can place any of the different types of Python objects - numbers, text strings, turtles (yes, really!) etc.

 Python uses the sign ```=``` to make a variable.
 To the left of the ```=``` sign you put the *name* of the variable, and to the right you put the object that you want the variable to point to.
 The Python code